 Get a business line of credit to fund ongoing expenses

 Get access to cash for your business and pay it back at your own pace.

 When you find that your operating expenses are increasing faster than your revenue, you may need quick access to cash.
 In this case, you might consider a business line of credit, which offers several advantages over other forms of financing.
 With a business line of credit, you’re able to pay down business expenses by having access to a revolving line of credit that you can use for ongoing expenses or when business emergencies arise.

-Compare top business lenders offering lines of credit
+Compare lenders offering business lines of credit

 - Interest rates.
 Make sure you understand whether your lender charges a variable or a fixed interest rate.
 Also, keep in mind you’ll only be charged interest on the amount you actually borrow, not on the amount you’re approved for.

 - Fees.
 A business line of credit may have one-off fees such as application and establishment fees.
 Additional fees that may be ongoing might include annual charges, ATM and transaction fees.